 Asma is the Artistic Director for Canadian Community Arts Initiative.
 An internationally known visual artist/curator and York University alumni, Mahmood has previously served on the boards of SAVAC, Chair for Art City in St James Town, Toronto, Community Editorial Board of Toronto Star and Mississauga Arts Council.
 Asma has extensive experience in community development and a project related to arts and entertainment and as the artistic Director of Promenade Gallery Mississauga.
 She was also the first voluntary Festival director of MOSAIC festival from 2006 - 2011.Currently she is the force behind Zeitgeist, the Biennial Art event project for the GTA.
 She is recipient of Queen Diamond Jubilee Medal for her services in the field of art and culture.

-Arshad Mahmood is the founder director of CCAI.
+Arshad Mahmood is the founder and director of CCAI.
 Arshad has banking and marketing background and successfully runs an independent mortgage brokerage company.
-He is a member of the Canadian National Exhibition Association and has served as its Associate Director and a member of CNE Finance Committee.
+He is a member of the Canadian National Exhibition Association and has served as Associate Director and a member of CNE Finance Committee.
 He is the past President of the board of Art Gallery of Mississauga.
 His dedication to community welfare and development of youth interests has enabled him to help establish MOSAIC festival as a prominent event for the South Asian community.
 He was short listed for Top 25 Canadian Immigrants Awards in 2010.
 He is recipient of Queen Diamond Jubilee Medal for his services in the field of art and culture and the Mayor McCallion Volunteer of the Year Award 2012.

 TAHIR ASLAM GORA